 - can apply their mathematics to solve a variety of problems.

-The EYFS framework and National Curriculum 2014 form the basis of our teaching of maths, reflecting the expectations for each year group.
-Yearly overviews are published on our website.
-We are adopting the Mastery Approach to teaching maths, inspired by Singapore and Shanghai, and advocated by the National Centre for Excellence in the Teaching of Mathematics.
-This approach enables children to develop, over time, a deep, secure, long-term and adaptable understanding of the subject.
+The EYFS framework and National Curriculum form the basis of our teaching of maths, reflecting the expectations for each year group.
+We are adopting the Mastery Approach to teaching maths, as advocated by the National Centre for Excellence in the Teaching of Mathematics.
+This approach enables children to develop a deep, secure, long-term and adaptable understanding of the subject.

-We place a strong emphasis on developing fluent (rapid and accurate) recall of key number facts (e.g. number bonds, times tables) through a variety of activities, including the use of practical equipment, visual images, songs and games, and we encourage parents to consolidate their child’s learning at home.
+We place a strong emphasis on developing fluent (rapid and accurate) recall of key number facts (e.g. number bonds, times tables) through a variety of activities, including the use of practical equipment, visual images, songs and games, and we encourage parents/carers to consolidate their child’s learning at home.
 Methods of calculation are taught through the use of practical apparatus and images, to develop children’s conceptual understanding; these methods are explained in the calculation policies on the school website.
-Every Monday morning, children throughout the school begin their day with Monday Morning Maths activities, enabling them to practise and consolidate their mental maths skills.
-In lower Key Stage 2, children work towards completing their Target Times Passports (testing their fluent recall of times tables and related division facts up to 12 x 12), and achieving their bronze, silver and gold badges.
+In lower Key Stage 2, we are preparing children for the new Multiplication Tables Check, which will assess their instant recall of multiplication facts up to 12 x 12.
+This statutory assessment will take place at the end of Year 4.